KnorpelSenf/panic/README.md

 None of these functions allow your program to ever recover from calling them.
 They should always be the very last thing you do.

-For exmaple, they are great if you want to implement assertions.
+For example, they are great if you want to implement assertions.

 ```ts
 function assert(shouldBeTrue: boolean) {